Youth, Education and Justice Clinic

 Course Description

-Student-attorneys in the Youth, Education and Justice (YEJ) Clinic represent schoolchildren excluded from school through suspensions, expulsions and other means, as well as individuals serving life sentences for crimes they committed as children or as emerging adults.
+Student attorneys in the Youth, Education and Justice (YEJ) Clinic represent schoolchildren excluded from school through suspensions, expulsions, and other means, as well as individuals serving life sentences for crimes they committed as children or as emerging adults.
 We assume a community lawyering role in this clinic.
 Community lawyering involves individual representation, legislative and other forms of collective advocacy, community education and research.

 Our individual representation entails opposite ends of the “school-to-prison pipeline.”
 This pipeline refers to the connections between exclusionary school discipline and interaction(s) with the juvenile/criminal legal systems.

-To round out the community lawyering role, student-attorneys engage policy and legislative advocacy projects at the local and state levels that aim to keep children in school, decriminalize normal adolescent development, and provide individuals serving life sentences for crimes they committed as children or young adults a “meaningful opportunity” for release.
-To help us contextualize the issues that impact our clients, the YEJ Clinic explores and analyzes several issues of critical importance, including:
+To round out the community lawyering role, student attorneys engage legislative and advocacy projects at the local and state levels that aim to keep children in school, decriminalize normal adolescent development, decriminalize youth more generally, and provide individuals serving life sentences for crimes they committed as children or young adults a “meaningful opportunity” to be released from incarceration.
+Our legislative advocacy work comprises a significant portion of the spring semester, which is when the Maryland General Assembly is in session.

-Through all aspects of our work we examine issues of race, gender, intersectionality and poverty (as departure points from school, as entry points to the juvenile and criminal legal systems and as key markers of our incarcerated population), trauma and stigma (as entry points to the juvenile and criminal legal systems, as end points of justice involvement and as related to children pushed out of school and individuals serving life sentences) and lawyering strategies aimed at both realizing relief for individual clients and uprooting the systems that have led to mass discipline, mass criminalization, and mass incarceration.
+Through all aspects of our work we examine issues of race, gender, intersectionality and poverty (as departure points from school, as entry points to the youth and criminal legal systems and as key markers of our incarcerated population), trauma and stigma (as entry points to the youth and criminal legal systems, as end points of justice involvement and as related to children pushed out of school and individuals serving life sentences) and lawyering strategies aimed at both realizing relief for individual clients and uprooting the systems that have led to mass discipline, mass criminalization, and mass incarceration.

 Because this clinic assumes a community lawyering model, some aspects of our work will unfold as the semester approaches and progresses.
-A key part of a community lawyer’s role is to respond to emerging events that cannot be predicted in advance.
+A key part of a community lawyer’s role is responding to emerging events that cannot be predicted in advance.
 As a result, no two semesters have been the same.

 Current and Previous Instructors